oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 What are the modifications ?

 We are telling fluentd the DNS name of the elastic search service.
-In this case that's `elasticsearch-client.logging.svc` As we've seen previously the Kubernetes service makes this available on it's internal DNS service and distributes requests across all of the pods that are ready in the service.
+In this case that's `elasticsearch-elasticsearch-master.logging.svc` As we've seen previously the Kubernetes service makes this available on it's internal DNS service and distributes requests across all of the pods that are ready in the service.

 We need to tell fluentd to ignore the systemd that's running in it's own pod, the base images used by fluentd no longer supports systemd, and if we didn't disable it we'd just get a bunch of log messages complaining that it can't access the service.